 - Fuses: As newer switchboards are more appropriately designed for electrical workloads that we experience now, as opposed to 10+ years ago, this results in less chance of your fuses blowing.

-- Overload: As newer switchboards are more appropriately designed for electrical workloads that we experience now, as opposed to 10+ years ago, this results in less chance of your switchboard overloading.
+- Overload: As newer switchboards are designed for the increased electrical workloads of the modern home or workplace this results a reduced chance of your switchboard overloading.

-With your switchboard being the crucial part of safe electrical currency flow, it is super important for it to be working at 100% at all time.
+With your switchboard being the crucial part of safe electrical currency flow, it is super important for it to be working effectively 100% of the time.
 Issues with your switchboard can have ongoing problems, from being a higher fire risk to your power cutting out on a regular basis, so keeping on top of your switchboard needs is key to electrical safety in a building.

 How do you know if your switchboard needs upgrading?

-There are a few signs and symptoms that you can look out for which suggest your switchboard may need an upgrade - as always, if you are in any way unsure, speak to a professional and get them to check it out instead of doing it yourself:
+There are a few signs and symptoms that you can look out for which suggest your switchboard may need an upgrade – as always if you are in any way unsure, speak to your electrician and get them to check it out:

 - Age: How old is your home?
-If you are unsure, or your home is getting older, it is a high possibility that your switchboard requires upgrading.
+If you are unsure, or your home is older than 20 years, it is a high possibility that your switchboard requires upgrading.

 - Age of Wiring: How old is the wiring in your home?
-Again, if you are unsure, or your home is getting older, it is a high possibility that your switchboard requires upgrading.
-For reference, if your wiring is grey and/or black then it likely needs upgrading, whereas white wiring may suggest an upgrade isn't necessary quite yet (but get your electrician to check).
+Again, if you are unsure, or your home is getting older, there is a high possibility that your switchboard requires upgrading.
+For reference, if your wiring is grey and/or black then it probably needs upgrading, whereas white wiring may suggest an upgrade isn’t necessary quite yet (but get your electrician to check).

 - Overcrowded Wiring: If you look at your switchboard and think that the wiring looks overcrowded, it probably is.
-Have an electrician take a look and they can assist.
+Have an electrician take a look.

 - Power points: If you look at your power points and they seem weird in colour, or they are hot to touch, these are both signs that your switchboard may need upgrading.

-- Fuses: If the fuses in your building are constantly blowing, this is a common sign that a switchboard upgrade is needed.
+- Fuses: If the fuses in your building are constantly blowing.

-- Lighting: If you are finding that your lights are constantly flickering, this either means a light bulb is loose, or loose wiring in your switchboard (do not address this yourself!).
+- Lighting: If you are finding that your lights are constantly flickering, this either means a light bulb is loose or the wiring in your switchboard is faulty (do not address this yourself!).

-- Appliances: If your appliances are constantly tripping, this is a sign a switchboard upgrade is likely needed.
+- Appliances: If your appliances are constantly tripping.

-- Rewireable Fuses: If your switchboard has rewireable fuses, instead of circuit breakers, you need a switchboard upgrade ASAP - rewireable fuses contain copper wire fuses, which are large safety hazards, so get an electrician in as soon as you can.
+- Rewireable Fuses: If your switchboard has ceramic rewireable fuses, instead of circuit breakers, you need a switchboard upgrade ASAP.
+Rewireable fuses contain copper wire and are large safety hazard, so get an electrician in as soon as you can.

 - Electric Shock: If you are experiencing an electric shock when a plug is inserted into a power point, your switchboard probably needs upgrading.